md-asif-mustafa/nodeproject/README.md

 - `docker system prune -a`
   To delete all images and containers

-## Running a Docker Container in the Background

 - `docker run -d <image name>`
   To run a Docker container in the background (detached mode)

-## Tagging a Docker Image

 - `docker tag <existing-image-id> <new-repository-name>:<tag>`
   To tag an existing Docker image